AbirHaque/CSVOL/README.md

 ﻿# CSVOL
-Comma Separated Value Organization Language, or CSVOL (\kasväl\\), is a query language that stores data in CSV files.
+Comma Separated Value Organization Language, or CSVOL (\kasväl\\), is an interpreted language for managing databases in CSV file format.

 You can write CSVOL code in the main.csvol file.
-It is still a work in progress, so there is an extremely limited amount of functionality.
+Alternatively, you may instruct through the command-line by writing PULL REPL to a blank main.csvol file.

 Project Link: https://github.com/AbirHaque/CSVOL